ddaugher/moe-rising/README.md

    - Verify the RAG index is built and loaded
    - Check that the `MOE_EMBED_MODEL` environment variable is set correctly
    - Ensure OpenAI API key has sufficient credits for embedding requests

+7. **Activity log not showing console output**
+   - Ensure you're using `./start_with_console_log.sh` to start the server
+   - Check that `console_output.log` file exists and has content
+   - Verify that you have an active LiveView session (visit `/moe` page)
+   - The ConsoleWatcher polls every 500ms, so there may be a slight delay

 ### Getting Help